gavinlyonsrepo/STM32_projects/STM32/ST7735_TFT/README.md

 Output of some of the test routine's on a 128x128 TFT.

 1. Different defined colors at default font size 1.
 Full 16 bit colour 565 available
-2. Different sizes of default font: 2,3,4 & 5 .
-Are fonts are scale-able
+2. Different sizes of default font: 2,3,4 & 5 . fonts 1-6 are scale-able
-3. Different Fonts at font size 2, Fonts 1-5 . font 7-12 not shown here.
+3. Different Fonts at font size 2, Fonts 1-5 . font 6-12 not shown here.
 4. Shapes.
 5. MORE shapes!
 6. Bitmap (bi-color) A background and a foreground.